Sea staff profiles

 Staff skipper, Diggory Rose

-Diggory joins as Prolific’s Staff Skipper in February 2023, but he has been a friend to OYT South for many years.
+Diggory joined as Prolific’s Staff Skipper in February 2023, but he has been a friend to OYT South for many years.

 Diggory went to boatbuilding college and got the bug for big boat sailing by volunteering on Leader.
 He sailed with Trinity and the Cirdan Trust, and got his first command in 2003, sailing Duet which of course was one of the two founding yachts of the Ocean Youth Club.
 What then followed was a decade in Sail Training for a variety of organisations culminating in the building of Pegasus with the Island Trust.
 Diggory moved out of Sail Training in 2013 and was a Watch Officer with the Coastguard amidst other sailing roles, before joining the Portsmouth Naval Base Property Trust in 2015.
 He is also an experienced RYA Yachtmaster Examiner.